 “This is pointless,” I growled, shoving the prince away with a feigned irritation, storming out to sell the act.

 'I’m almost there.
-Just a little more, and I can finally go back!'
+Just a little more, and I might finally go back!'
 My pulse quickened, each beat echoing in my ears like a drum.
 I felt a tremor run through my hands, but I clenched my fists to steady them.
 There was no turning back now.

 As I emerged from the dungeon, a familiar voice called out, “Tuk!
 You’re safe!”
 It was Sire Leon, his voice thick with relief as he hurried toward me.